stutijindal11/Car-Parking-Sensor/README.md

                                       P3.5=0;

 2. Wait until the sensor transmits the eight 40KHz pulses and signal reflection.
 Initially the `Echo` pin is low.
-When the transmitter completes a pulse and the pin goes high, the TIMER starts counting.
-When input at `P3.2` goes low, timer holds count.
+When the transmitter completes a pulse and the pin goes high, the `TIMER` starts counting.
+When input at `P3.2` goes low, `TIMER` holds count.
 Logic used to implement this is:

                                       while(P3.2==0);

                                       while(P3.2==1);

-Sometimes, due to errors in the sensor functioning, the 8051 microcontroller may go into an infinite loop.
+Sometimes, due to errors in the sensor functioning, the `8051 microcontroller` may go into an infinite loop.
 To solve that issue we generate a delay of 40 milliseconds after triggering the ultrasonic sensor.

 3. `TIMER value = time taken by the signal to (go forward + come back)`